uobdv/Design-Verification/index.md

 A new version with ALL SLIDES FROM THIS YEAR will be made available at the end of the unit, i.e. before week 11.
 [Download full course content (slides) FROM LAST YEAR (ZIP archive)](/Lectures/Current.zip)

+### Live Sessions

+The slides presented at live sessions, if any, will be made available here in reverse chronological order, i.e. the most recent first.
+Recordings of the live sessions are available via the associated Team grp-CMOS30026_DesignVerification.

+* [Slides](/LiveSessions/W2_COMS30026_Design_Verification_LiveSession.pdf) from live session on 12 October 2020
+* [Slides](/LiveSessions/W1_Introduction_to_DVunit.pdf) from live session on 5 October 2020

 ## EDA Software Access